ITISFoundation/cookiecutter-osparc-jupyterlab-service/README.md

 ```

 ### Run the tests
-This will create different projects based on different docker image bases, specified in [cookiecutter.json](/cookiecutter.json), and will build the images (this can take some time)
+This will create different projects on the docker image bases, specified in [cookiecutter.json](/cookiecutter.json), and will build the images (this can take some time)
 ```console
 make tests
 ```

 ### Extend the tests
 In the latest version, tests only checks that cookiecutter can be run and the Docker images built.
-Manual testing is still required to check that the build images run as expected.
+Manual testing is still required to check that the built images run as expected.

 ## License